shreearn/Bharat-Intern/README.md

 # 2. Titanic Survival Prediction

+Introduction

 This code aims to predict the survival of passengers aboard the Titanic using machine learning models.
 The dataset contains various features such as socio-economic status, age, gender, and more, which are used to predict whether a passenger survived or not.

-Dataset:
+Dataset

 The dataset used in this project is the famous Titanic dataset, which includes information about passengers such as their name, age, gender, socio-economic status (SES), ticket class, cabin number, port of embarkation, and whether they survived or not.

 Requirements

-Python 3
+- Python 3
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Scikit-learn
+- Scikit-learn
-CatBoost
+- CatBoost

 Data Wrangling and Visualization